MukeshDubey1420/Flask_Documentation/Readme.md

 `$ sudo pip install Flask`
 (On Windows systems, run it in a command-prompt window with administrator privileges, and leave out sudo.)

+### Why is Flask a good web framework choice?
+Flask is considered more Pythonic than the `Django web framework` because in common situations the equivalent Flask web application is more explicit.
+Flask is also easy to get started with **as a beginner because there is little boilerplate code for getting a simple app up and running.**

 ### Create a simple Flask application
 We can test that our development environment is configured correctly by creating a simple Flask application.
 We’ll grab the nine-line example from Flask’s homepage and drop it in a new file called `app.py`.

 ### Make Sure don't save this File as `flask.py`. bcz it is predefined-module file . just like we can't use an keyword as an identifier.